5 Things Craft Show Shoppers Shouldn’t See

 • Non-toxic soap might be a benefit to those with sensitive skin

-• Mid-century modern style art will help add a mid-century modern vibe to a home
+• Art might add a mid-century modern vibe to a home

 When selling, point out how your products are different and how a shopper will benefit from those features.

-Give craft show shoppers an experience, teach them something they don’t know, and leave them with a story they can re-tell to friends and become more interesting themselves, just by meeting you 😉
+Give craft show shoppers an experience, teach them something they don’t know, and leave them with a story they can re-tell to friends.

 If you really hate selling, check out these ideas to promote your products without speaking.